MrPowers/chispa/README.md

 assert_df_equality(df1, df2, allow_nan_equality=True)
 ```

+### Compare columns on error

+If this argument is set to an integer n, the first n columns will be compared seperately in case the Dataframes are not equal.
+The diff of the n columns will each be printed out, before the original error is raised.
+This improves readability for Dataframes with many columns, especially if important information like ID or timestamp are among the first columns.

 ## Approximate column equality

 We can check if columns are approximately equal, which is especially useful for floating number comparisons.